 Jumia’s original co-founders included Nigerian tech entrepreneurs Tunde Kehinde and Raphael Afaedor, but both departed in 2015 to form other startups in fintech and logistics.

 Starting in Nigeria, the company created many of the components for its digital sales operations.
 This includes its JumiaPay payment platform and a delivery service of trucks and motorbikes that have become ubiquitous with the Lagos landscape.
 Jumia has extended this infrastructure as an e-commerce fulfillment product called Jumia Services.

 Jumia has also opened itself up to Africa’s traders by allowing local merchants to harness Jumia to sell online.
 The company has more than 80,000 active sellers on the platform using the company’s payment, delivery and data-analytics services, Jumia Nigeria CEO Juliet Anammah told TechCrunch previously.

 The most popular goods on Jumia’s shopping site include smartphones, washing machines, fashion items, women’s hair care products and 32-inch TVs, according to Anammah.

-Read the whole story on Tech Crunch
+Read the original article on Tech Crunch